BirenderPanwar/EVA4_Phase1/session15/s15_qualifier/README.md

 2. Total loss is calculated as sum of square root losses. square root have a property that for values less than 1 i.e decimal values(betw 0 to 1), square root of lower values yield higher result compare to higher values doing so the loss ratio get reduce. even though total loss increases but loss ratio is reduces.
 3. Another approached is to consider weighted sum of the two loss to balance the differences.
+4. Alternalively we can try with different loss fucntion for Mask and Depth predictions.[Opps.. this is not tried in this excersise.. left for further experiment)

 ```
 class CustomLoss_SqrtSum():